spurs899/space-invaders/README.md

 - Any modern browser (for playing the game)
 - Optional: JetBrains Rider / Visual Studio 2022 for running/debugging the web app

-## Run the game (via .NET host)
+## Run the games (via .NET host)

 From the repository root:

 1) Restore and build (optional; run will build automatically):
    - `dotnet build`

-2) Run the ASP.NET Core app:
+2) Run one of the ASP.NET Core apps:
-   - `dotnet run --project SpaceInvaders.Web`
+   - Space Invaders: `dotnet run --project SpaceInvaders.Web`
+   - Asteroids: `dotnet run --project Asteroids.Web`

 3) Open your browser:
    - Navigate to the URL printed in the console, typically `http://localhost:5000` (or `https://localhost:5001`).
    - Health check endpoint: `http://localhost:5000/health` should return `OK`.

-The app serves index.html by default and static assets from SpaceInvaders.Web/wwwroot.
+Each app serves index.html by default and static assets from its own wwwroot directory.

 ## Alternative: Open the static files directly